Nearly half of Canadians are expected to be diagnosed with cancer in their lifetime.

-Thanks to the support of donors like you, today about 63% of Canadians diagnosed with cancer will survive at least 5 years after their diagnosis, compared to 55% in the early 1990s.
+Thanks to support of donors like you, today about 64% of Canadians diagnosed with cancer will survive at least 5 years after their diagnosis, up from 55% in the early 1990s.

-Funded $42.1 million in life-saving cancer research last year, including:
+We funded $46.8 million in life-saving cancer research, including:

-- $19 million to make cancer diagnosis and treatments more effective
+- $25.4 million to improve cancer diagnosis and treatment

-- $1.3 million to enhance screening and early detection
+- $3.1 million for screening and early detection

 - $11 million to enable over 150 clinical trials to test new strategies to treat and prevent cancer